 Leaving the Country

 If you are an SSI recipient and you leave the country for more than 30 consecutive days, you will lose your SSI benefits under most circumstances.
-For purposes of SSI determination, leaving the country means leaving the 50 states, the District of Columbia or the Northern Mariana Islands.
-Although Puerto Rico is a U.S. territory, residents of Puerto Rico are not eligible for SSI benefits.
-If you move to Puerto Rico and are currently receiving SSI benefits, your benefits will stop.
+For purposes of SSI determination, leaving the country means leaving the 50 states, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa or the Northern Mariana Islands.
 To re-activate your SSI benefits after leaving the country, you must return to the U.S. and be present for 30 consecutive days before being eligible to receive benefits again.

 Exceptions to the Rule